multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 ### Creating the inner transactions

 We can simply create the inner transactions the same way we did above, by using the `mxpy tx new` command.
 The only difference is that we'll have to provide an additional argument called `--inner-transactions-outfile`, which represents the file where the inner transactions are saved to be later used by the relayer.
-To keep it simple, we'll send 1 EGLD from Alice to Bob and Carol will be the relayer.
-To create the EGLD transfer transaction from Alice to Bob we run the following command:
+To keep it simple, we'll send 1 EGLD from Alice to Bob, and Carol will be the relayer.
+To create the EGLD transfer transaction from Alice to Bob, we run the following command:

 ```sh
 mxpy tx new --pem ~/multiversx-sdk/testwallets/latest/users/alice.pem --recall-nonce \